-Claremore, Oklahoma has a current population estimated around 19,032 in corporate limits, per the
+Claremore, Oklahoma had a population estimated around 19,032 in corporate limits, per the

 We are the county seat of Rogers County,